openmobilityfoundation/mobility-data-specification/mds.md

 ## CheckParking()

-This API is used to determine whether parking is required for this location.
+This API is used to determine whether parking is regulated for this location.

 INPUT